Mikkomario/Utopia-Scala/Vault-Coder/README.md

 - **"enumerations" / "enums": Object (optional)** - Contains a property for each introduced enumeration.
   Each property should have a string array value where each item represents a possible enumeration value.
 - **"referenced_enumerations" / "referenced_enums": [String]** - Paths to enumerations from other projects
-  - Enumeration paths should include the full reference: E.g. `"utopia.vault.coder.model.enumeration.PropertyType"`
+  - Enumeration paths should include the full reference: E.g. `"utopia.vault.coder.model.datatype.PropertyType"`
 - **"classes" / "class": Object** - Contains a property for each introduced sub-package, the value of each sub-package property should be a class object or an array of **class objects** (see [structure](#class-object-structure) below).